crywolfe/project-uphold/README.md

 There are three ways to run this application.
 1. Locally or
-2. Deployed (use Heroku or Next or Vercel) ??
+2. Deployed on Heroku or
 3. Local via Docker Container

 ### Local